vncsmyrnk/dotfiles/README.md

 > [!WARNING]
 > - When updating with breaking changes make sure to _unset_ the updated config and then _config_ it again.
 > - It is recommended to config each module individually.
-As it contains useful environment vars, `zsh` should be configured first
+As it contains useful environment vars `zsh` should be configured first, then `shell-utils` and then the rest.